unitedstates/glossary/README.md

 ### Guidelines

 Definitions are stored in text files, one per file.
+The name of the entry is the filename (no extension).

-The name of the entry is at the top, followed by a short, single sentence definition.
+The first line is a short, single sentence definition.
 It should be possible to form a small, light glossary by using the first sentence of every entry.

 A longer definition can follow, with paragraphs separated by two line breaks.